 It is a criminal offence to employ a person who does not have the right to work in the United Kingdom (UK).

 If you employ someone who doesn’t have current and valid permission to do the job in question that would be unlawful and the employer could receive a civil penalty fine of up to £20,000 per worker.

 As an employer in Scotland you should carry out various checks to ensure all your employees are entitled to work legally in the UK.
-Checks also enable you to establish a legitimate reason (statutory excuse) against any civil penalty or fine in relation to illegal working.
+Checks also enable you to establish a statutory excuse against any civil penalty or fine in relation to illegal working.

 When conducting checks, care must be taken to avoid race discrimination.
 As an employer you should request relevant documentation from all your employees, not just those you feel do not have permission to work in the UK.
 Never make assumptions based on things like appearance and accent.